GrumpyEwok/react-taproom/readme.md

 * Somehow, I wound up in conflict with my Master Branch and had to fix it via pull request.
 A little alarming - but it worked out in the end.

+* Struggled a fair bit with trying to implement stateful components in the morning, had to backtrack after by the afternoon.

 # Prompt

 In your description of the project include thoughts on the difference in development process in Angular and React.